Skip to content

 • The sheer amount of categories and sub-levels can make the problem seem bigger than it really is or make the solution appear impossible to achieve – therefore, the process of creating a fishbone diagram needs to be carefully managed to avoid demoralizing your team.

-Should you use a Pareto chart or a fishbone diagram?
+Should you use a Pareto chart or an Ishikawa chart?

-Choosing between a Pareto chart and a fishbone diagram is relatively simple.
+Choosing between a Pareto chart and an Ishikawa chart is relatively simple.

 • Prioritization – If you’re looking to prioritize the causes of the quality problem you want to address, and the frequency of each cause can be easily measured and recorded, then a Pareto chart may be the best choice.

-• In-depth analysis – If you want to dig deep into the root causes of the quality issue and uncover granular detail about potential causes, then a fishbone diagram may be best.
+• In-depth analysis – If you want to dig deep into the root causes of the quality issue and uncover granular detail about potential causes, then an Ishikawa chart may be best.
 If the frequency of the causes is difficult or impossible to measure, then a fishbone diagram may also be suitable as a root cause analysis tool.

 Drive continuous improvement efforts with a no-code quality management system